Detroit Entry Requirements

 Gifts/Goods

-Up to USD 800 fair retail value per person
+Up to USD 800 fair retail value duty-free

 Prohibited Items